Whether or not Trump successfully steals this election, he’s already stolen Biden’s victory

 It was all so predictable that Bernie Sanders called every shot in advance exactly.

-Considering all the Trump-inflated scrutiny on would-be voter fraud, the election was heavily and thoroughly observed, including an international panel invited by Trump (which is now calling Trump’s accusations baseless.)
+Considering all the Trump-inflamed scrutiny on would-be voter fraud, the election was heavily and thoroughly observed, including by an international panel Trump invited (which is now calling his accusations baseless.)

-There appears to be no legitimate voter fraud—aside from the one Trump supporter in Pennsylvania who got busted requesting a ballot for his dead mom—let alone enough fraud to account for anything near the margins by which Trump lost.
-All claims to the contrary tend to be based on hearsay and shadowy, after-the-fact digging for evidence to support a preordained hypothesis.
+This broadly embraced charade relies upon tremendous bad faith.
+No legitimate evidence of voter fraud has been found—aside from the one Trump supporter in Pennsylvania who got busted requesting a ballot for his dead mom—let alone enough fraud to account for anything near the margins by which Trump lost.
+All claims to the contrary tend to be based on hearsay and shadowy evidence to support a preordained hypothesis.

-This broadly embraced charade is being carried out in tremendous bad faith.
-The GOP is only acting on unearned suspicions and hostility.
-They clearly started with the conclusion that Democrats must have stolen the election, and are now throwing things against the wall to see what sticks.
+The GOP is acting only on unearned suspicions and hostility.
+They clearly started with the conclusion that Democrats stole the election, and are now working backwards, throwing everything against the wall to see what sticks.
 They make broad statements that their observers weren’t allowed in, when they were, and that droves of dead people voted, when they didn’t.
 Disgraced scam artist James O’Keefe, who got busted in 2018 for trying to run a #MeToo sting operation on the Washington Post, is offering $25,000 rewards for testimony.
 All any takers have to do is lie and their voice will be worth more than the people’s voice, as long as enough soulless GOP jackals believe them.

-None of the evidence so far has proven valid.
-All of Team Trump’s cases are being laughed out of court.
+So far, though, all of Team Trump’s cases are being laughed out of court.
 Either the judges outright toss them, or the hearings end with Trump’s defense admitting that they have nothing and are wasting everyone’s time.

 Since the Trump campaign just issued a press release about the "integrity of the election process," here's a reminder of what happened when they brought that claim to a federal court yesterday: https://t.co/otS8cHmlIn